lijnati/Voting-DApp/README.md

-# EthioVote: Blockchain Voting DApp
+# EthioVote: A Decentralized Voting DApp

 A decentralized voting application for the Ethiopian Election 2018.
 <!-- Add screenshot -->